arthastheking113/YGO-Viet-Nam/README.md

 ![ygovietnam home page](https://ygovietnam.blob.core.windows.net/storage/about%20home%202.PNG)

 Even though this is not a real repo of ygovietnam.
 You can still have an overview and making request to ygovietnam website.

+Note: currently, we only support Duel Links and Master Duel.
+But we plan to support all YGO platforms in the future.